brndnmtthws/brndn-io/content/posts/the-stoics-invented-cbt/index.md

   - philosophy
 ---

-While many modern psychological approaches have come and gone, Cognitive Behavioral Therapy (CBT) stands out as a practical, evidence-based method for changing harmful thought patterns and behaviors.
-What's fascinating is that its core principles were developed thousands of years ago by the Stoics.
+While many modern psychological approaches have come and gone, Cognitive Behavioral Therapy (CBT) is one of the few that gives people a clear way to catch bad thought patterns and do something about them.
+Its core idea shows up much earlier in the Stoics.

 CBT is among the most well-researched and effective forms of therapy available today, with countless studies demonstrating its efficacy for treating depression, anxiety, and other conditions[^1].
 Yet long before modern psychology existed, Stoic philosophers like Epictetus, Seneca, and Marcus Aurelius were advocating remarkably similar techniques.

-Epictetus, a former slave who became one of the most influential Stoic philosophers, wrote in his *Enchiridion*: "Men are disturbed not by things, but by the views which they take of them."[^2] This fundamental insight—that our emotions stem from our interpretations rather than events themselves—forms the foundation of both Stoicism and modern CBT.
+Epictetus, a former slave who became one of the most influential Stoic philosophers, wrote in his *Enchiridion*: "Men are disturbed not by things, but by the views which they take of them."[^2] That idea is basically the move both Stoicism and CBT make: look at the interpretation, not just the event.

 Compare this to the CBT concept of cognitive distortions, where therapists help patients identify and challenge irrational thought patterns.
 When Aaron Beck developed CBT in the 1960s, he was essentially rediscovering what the Stoics had been teaching since the 3rd century BCE[^3].

-Today, therapy is more mainstream than ever, which is largely positive.
-However, its effectiveness varies widely depending on both the therapist's approach and the client's willingness to engage in the work.
-The most effective therapies tend to be structured, goal-oriented, and evidence-based—much like Stoic practices.
+Therapy is much more normal to talk about now, which is mostly good.
+But whether it helps still depends a lot on the therapist and whether you're willing to do the work outside the session.
+The approaches that have helped me most were structured and gave me something to practice—much like Stoic exercises.

-For many people, therapy provides a valuable space for reflection and growth.
-In our increasingly disconnected world, having someone listen attentively to your concerns can be transformative.
-Yet the Stoics would remind us that external support, while helpful, is only part of the equation.
+For many people, therapy gives them a place to sort through what is actually going on.
+Sometimes it helps just to have someone pay close attention and not flinch.
+But the Stoics would remind us that external support, while helpful, is only part of the equation.

-The power of both CBT and Stoicism lies in their shared insight: while we can't control external events, we have tremendous control over our interpretations and responses.
-Marcus Aurelius captured this perfectly in his *Meditations*: "You have power over your mind—not outside events.
+Both CBT and Stoicism start from the same place: we can't control external events, but we can examine our interpretations and responses.
+Marcus Aurelius put it well in his *Meditations*: "You have power over your mind—not outside events.
 Realize this, and you will find strength."[^4]

 When I was introduced to CBT by a therapist nearly a decade ago, it inadvertently led me to discover Stoicism.
 The therapist taught me practical skills like articulating my feelings clearly to others and recognizing patterns in my thoughts.
 She also recommended several CBT books that proved more valuable than our sessions themselves.